 The trail between the Wildwood Trail and the Audubon Society is only about 100 feet long, but doesn't have a sign in it.
 On the north side of the Cornell Road crossing, you will come to a small open area with a picnic table and some out of service restrooms.
 This is Upper MacLeay Park.
 By the concrete restroom buildings, follow the unmarked trail down the very slight hill through the grass area and you will come to the Audubon Society office, store, entrance to their trail system, and the wildlife care center they operate.

-Downhill from the Audobon Society the trail runs along a creek and eventually arrives at an abandoned stone building.
+Downhill from the Audobon Society the trail runs along Balch Creek and eventually arrives at an abandoned stone building.
 Continuing on the Wildwood Trail continues north into Forest Park, while going straight and downhill goes to the trailhead at Lower MacLeay Park.
+The bridge over the park is

 The following attractions are located along this route of the Wildwood Trail, and research into the various attractions may help your walk: